gitlabhq/omnibus-gitlab/doc/update.md

 sudo gitlab-ctl stop sidekiq

 # Create a database backup in case the upgrade fails
-# Note the backup timestamp in case you want to revert later
 sudo gitlab-rake gitlab:backup:create

 # Install the latest package